erangalds/t-python-asynchronous-programming/02-multithreading/00-multithreading-in-python.md

 + **Clear (or unset)**: The default state.
 It's like a red light.
 + **Set*: It's like a green light.

 Let me now show you an example.
+Let's look at `05-events.py`

 ```python
 import threading